Loïc Jean-Albert

-Loïc Jean-Albert (b.
-8 February 1978 in Toulon, but grew up on Réunion), known as the Flying Dude from a popular YouTube video, Loic is an expert parachutist and wingsuit pilot.
+Loïc Jean-Albert (born 8 February 1978 in Toulon, but grew up on Réunion), known as the Flying Dude from a popular YouTube video, Loic is an expert parachutist and wingsuit pilot.
 He was among the first ever practitioners of the sport of wingsuit BASE jumping.
 He was also among a group reported in 2007 to be developing and testing a wingsuit for landing without a parachute.